Instructor Jobs at Utah State University with Visa Sponsorship

 Which visa types does Utah State University commonly use for Instructor roles?

 USU sponsors several visa categories for Instructors depending on your background and the position type.
 H-1B is standard for full-time roles requiring a specialty occupation degree.
 J-1 is common for visiting instructors and exchange scholars.
 F-1 OPT and CPT are used for graduate instructors still completing degrees.
-TN is available for Canadian and Mexican nationals in qualifying academic fields.
+TN visa is available for Canadian and Mexican nationals in qualifying academic fields.
 EB-2 and EB-3 Green Card pathways are available for longer-term faculty hires.

 What qualifications does Utah State University expect for Instructor positions?